mouuff/mtranslate/README.md

-Simple and fast, what more?
+Simple and fast, what else?